tractor ploughing a field on a farm.

 Agricultural Waste Facts

 Agricultural waste is simply the parts of crops not used for human or animal food.
-The four most grown agricultural crops in the world are sugarcane, maize, cereals, and rice – which also cause the highest amount of agricultural waste.
-Around 16,500 billion kilograms of just these four groups are grown annually, resulting in tens of thousands of kilograms of waste.
+The four most grown agricultural crops in the world are sugarcane, maize, cereals, and rice, which also cause the highest amount of agricultural waste.
+Global crop residue production is extremely high.
+Scientific studies estimate more than 5 billion tonnes of crop residues annually from major staples alone (Science Direct).

 Many farms have processes in place to reuse and recycle agricultural waste, but unfortunately in some areas, it’s incinerated.
 This can release huge amounts of carbon emissions, toxic smoke, and unpleasant odours that harm the environment and potentially human health.
 The WHO claims smog from burning agricultural waste is one of the largest sources of ambient air pollution.